Myanmar’s Suu Kyi Hit With Two New Criminal Charges

 Two reporters from China’s state-run Xinhua news agency were “hit with rubber bullets while they were covering protest near Myaynigone junction this morning,” a journalist friend of theirs told AFP.

-The United States has been one of the most outspoken critics of the new junta, and Secretary of State Antony Blinken also reacted with horror after Sunday’s violence.
+The United States has been one of the junta’s most outspoken critics.

 Southeast Asian foreign ministers are set to discuss the Myanmar crisis at informal online talks hosted by Brunei on Tuesday.